senresearch/MatrixLM.jl/README.md

 Core functions to obtain closed-form least squares estimates for matrix linear models.
 Variance shrinkage is adapted from Ledoit & Wolf (2003)<sup>[1](#myfootnote1)</sup>.

 An extension of `MatrixLM` for applications in high-throughput genetic screens is the [`GeneticScreens`](https://github.com/senresearch/GeneticScreens.jl) package.
-See the associated paper, ["Matrix linear models for high-throughput chemical genetic screens"](http://dx.doi.org/10.1534/genetics.119.302299) and [reproducible code](https://github.com/senresearch/mlm_gs_supplement), for more details.
+See the associated paper, ["Matrix linear models for high-throughput chemical genetic screens"](http://dx.doi.org/10.1534/genetics.119.302299), and its [reproducible code](https://github.com/senresearch/mlm_gs_supplement) for more details.

 [`MatrixLMnet`](https://github.com/senresearch/MatrixLMnet.jl) is a related package that implements algorithms for  L<sub>1</sub>-penalized estimates for matrix linear models.
-See the associated paper, ["Sparse matrix linear models for structured high-throughput data"](https://arxiv.org/abs/1712.05767) and [reproducible code](https://github.com/senresearch/mlm_l1_supplement), for more details.
+See the associated paper, ["Sparse matrix linear models for structured high-throughput data"](https://arxiv.org/abs/1712.05767), and its [reproducible code](https://github.com/senresearch/mlm_l1_supplement) for more details.

 ## Installation